What is the 2025-26 schedule?

 • Parents are responsible to create and maintain transcripts that include services offered at Walnut Grove Coop as well as others your student may take.
 We provide consultations to help you design your transcripts.

-• Parents will organize any programs not offered by Walnut Grove Coop, such as Foreign Language Study or other specific graduation requirements not achieved in our programs, and report completed credits and grades for transcript documentation if that option is selected for your learners.
+• Parents will organize any programs not offered by Walnut Grove Coop, such as Math or Foreign Language Study or other specific graduation requirements not achieved in our programs, and report completed credits and grades for transcript documentation if that option is selected for your learners.

 • Parents will be invited to demonstration events to view group work products and celebrate accomplishments.